FelitaD/job-market-batch/README.md

 The database *job_market* contains at first one table *jobs*.
 The columns are id (serial), url (unique), title (not null), company, location, type, industry and text.

+### 3. Automation with cron jobs
+Scripts contain execution of spiders.
+They are then scheduled with crontab.

+### 4. Streamlined ingestion with Pandas
+Read from database to do text analysis.